Bh4vay/AirMouse/README.md

 AirMouse utilizes MediaPipe and PyAutoGUI to detect hand landmarks and perform actions like moving the cursor and clicking based on the position of these landmarks.

-## Demo

-[Include GIFs or images demonstrating the functionality of your project.]

 ## Features